-To ensure that only trusted applications run on your computer, Windows Server provides User Account Control.
+To ensure that only trusted applications run on your computer, the Windows operating systems supported for Oracle Database Client provide User Account Control.

-If you have enabled the User Account Control security feature, then depending on how you have it configured, OUI prompts you for either your consent or your credentials when installing Oracle Database.
+If you have enabled this security feature, then, depending on how you have configured it, Oracle Universal Installer prompts you for either your consent or your credentials when installing Oracle Database Client.
 Provide either the consent or your Windows Administrator credentials as appropriate.

-OPatch does not have a shortcut and must be run from an Administrator command prompt.
+OPatch does not have a shortcut and has to be run from an Administrator command prompt.

 To start a command prompt window with Windows Administrator privileges:

 - On your desktop, create a shortcut for the command prompt window.
 An icon for that shortcut appears on the desktop.